 Here we go, a bonafide silly religious rule, right?
 Just like Jehovah’s Witnesses and their fear of blood transfusions, the Jews had a magical holiday that was special and holy.
 Well, that type of reasoning is a little too simplistic and obviously influenced by the secular fog we live and breathe in.
 Let’s take a closer look first.

 Although Babylonian culture from the 2,000’s B.C. had seven day festivals, it is our records of the Jewish calendar that are currently the longest running evidence of a culture in which the seven day week runs throughout the calendar year.
-This was, in part, meant to mirror the 6 days (or “ages”) recorded in Genesis chapter 1 in which God prepared His creation for the arrival of humanity.
+This was, in part, meant to mirror the 6 days (or “ages”) of creation and the 7th day of rest recorded in Genesis chapter 1.
+This was God’s creation “rhythm” which prepared His creation for the arrival of humanity.
 Other cultures also have days of rest and special holidays, yet it is hard to establish whether anyone other than the Jews had instituted a systematic weekly (or shortly spaced) day of rest.
-And with the Christians transferring the Sabbath to being Sunday (due to Christ’s Resurrection on that day) instead of the Jewish Saturday, we have the two day weekend in the Western world.
+And with the Western Christians transferring the Sabbath to being Sunday (due to Christ’s Resurrection on that day) and them continuing to honor the Jewish Saturday, we have the two day weekend in the Western world.
 Thus is most likely due to an attempt to accomodate both Jewish and Christian customs into the judeochristian Western world.

 5. “Honor your father and your mother, that your days may be long upon the land which the Lord your God is giving you.”